Global political tensions flatten yields, roil stocks | 4-Traders

 Oil prices were choppy, up slightly in the afternoon after losing ground through the morning.

-(Additional reporting by Sujata Rao, Sruthi Shankar and Kate Duguid; Editing by Bernadette Baum and James Dalgleish)
+(Additional reporting by Sruthi Shankar, Kate Duguid and April Joyner; Editing by Bernadette Baum and James Dalgleish)

 By Nick Brown